covyDC/mta_water_delivery/VERIFICATION_CHECKLIST.md

 3. **Testing Credentials**:
    - Admin: username: `admin`, password: `12345678`
+   - Note: Product management (create/update/delete) has been removed.
+Product prices are fixed in `lib/config/product_prices.dart`.
+Update that file to change pricing.
    - Can create test users with any email

 4. **Firestore Structure**: All collections are created automatically when data is written (no need to create manually).